OpenRailAssociation/osrd/core/README.md

 ./gradlew test
 ```

-To auto-format all source code, run:
+To auto-format all source code (required for the CI checks to pass), run:

 ```sh
 ./gradlew spotlessApply
 ```

 ### Local run and debug